spex-xray/pyspextools/doc/source/tutorials/datasets.rst

      Number of data channels in response    :  2728 Number of response components          :  8

-In the data.show() command, the part with the RGS2 spectrum (Part 1) has now sector 2 assigned to it.
+In the data.show() command, the part with the RGS2 spectrum (Part 2) has now sector 2 assigned to it.
 We can now save the created structure to one spo and res file::

     >>> data.write_all_regions("RGS.spo","RGS.res")

-The dataset has been succesfully written to RGS.spo and RGS.res.
+The dataset has been successfully written to RGS.spo and RGS.res.